Are you planning an Icelandic adventure? If so I would say it is essential to rent a horse in Iceland and go horseback riding.

 Stay safe, have fun!

 There are countless horse farms in Iceland.
 Many of them are close to Reykjavik.
 You should therefore not have problems in finding a place where you can horseback riding.
 Just make sure that the guides know what they are doing and that you get the right horse for your level of experience.
 Wear a helmet at all times and put safety first.

 The best experience I have had on such a trip was few years when me and my wife went to a farm called to Syðra Langholt in the South of Iceland.
 We had the good fortune of having a great guide, pretty decent steeds and incredible weather.

 The route we went up was really enjoyable, we went up a hill where we got a a fantastic view of the surronding countryside.
 The places you could see included the ancient seat of the bishops, Skálholt and the long overdue volcano Hekla.
 On the way back the horses broke into a gallop.
 Thundering down that dusty road was pure joy!

 Get right back on the horse!

-Another memorable trip was last year when we took our daughter for a 2 hour horseback riding trip on the Sneafellsnes peninsula.
-The view of the famous Snaefellsjokull glacier and weather was fantastic but unfortunately the horse carrying our daughter decided to bolt and she took a bit of a tumble.
-Luckily, she was not hurt and got right back on the horse and completed the journey back to the stables.
+Another memorable trip was last year.
+I love to rent a horse in Iceland when I am traveling here.
+When we took our daughter for a 2 hour horseback riding trip on the Sneafellsnes peninsula.
+The view of the famous Snaefellsjokull glacier and weather was fantastic but unfortunately the horse carrying our daughter decided to bolt and she had a bit of a tumble.
+Luckily, she was not hurt and there was no mercy from the guide.
+She told her in no uncertain terms to get right back on the horse.
+She obliged we and completed the journey back to the stables.